opencog/atomese-simd/Design-G.md

 But first, a distraction:
 The `ExecuteThreadedLink` gathers results into a QueueValue.
-The `ParallelLink` fires and forgets: it runs threads, dettaches, does not wait for completion; does not collect results.
-Also does not specify max-threads to use (because doing so des not seem to make sense, if one is not going to wait?)
+The `ParallelLink` fires and forgets: it runs threads, detaches, does not wait for completion; does not collect results.
+Also does not specify max-threads to use (because doing so does not seem to make sense, if one is not going to wait?)

 ### Execute ... where?
 What should the argument to `PureExec` be?
 Currently, it allows an AtomSpace to be specified.
-If none specfied, an anonymoous temporary child AtomSpace is used.
+If none specified, an anonymous temporary child AtomSpace is used.
 Otherwise, it is implicitly assumed that the specified AtomSpace inherits from the current AtomSpace, as otherwise, bad things are likely to happen.
 Untested: what does it even mean to execute "somewhere else"?

-* The Atoms appearing directly in the PureExec would need to be copied to the remote locaton.
+* The Atoms appearing directly in the PureExec would need to be copied to the remote location.
 (This is not needed when the "remote" location is a child of the current AtomSpace)

 * There is explicit mechanism for copying Atoms around, other than